hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/12_fully_automated_deployment/01_fully_automated_deployment.md

 <img src="https://user-images.githubusercontent.com/6856382/227395672-8800b9fc-1566-4717-bf7d-7c0670d6770a.png">

-8. In `Jenkinsfile`, make sure to replace `willbla` with your personal repository
+8. In `Jenkinsfile`, make sure to replace `willbla` with your personal docker hub repository ID
 - `milestone(1)` forces all prior builds to go through in order before proceeding.
 - `post build actions` allow steps to be invoked regardless of status of Jenkin pipeline.
 - `CANARY_REPLICAS = 0` deletes deployment from Kubernetes cluster